scality/bert-e/README.md

   --disable-mock        Disables the bitbucket mock (slower tests)
 ```

-### How do I launch the standalone webhook listener (esteban) ?
+### How do I launch the standalone webhook listener (server.py) ?

 First you have to export the following environment variables:

-* `WALL_E_PWD` Wall-E's password on Bitbucket.
+* `BERT_E_PWD` Bert-E's password on Bitbucket.
 * `WEBHOOK_LOGIN`, `WEBHOOK_PWD` The HTTP BasicAuth credentials used to
-  authenticate the requests sent to Esteban by Bitbucket.
+  authenticate the requests sent to server.py by Bitbucket.

 Then simply run:

 ```
-$ python esteban.py --host 0.0.0.0 --port 8080
+$ python server.py --host 0.0.0.0 --port 8080
 ```

-Esteban is now listening for webhooks on
+The server is now listening for webhooks on
 `http://<webhook_login>:<webhook_pwd>@localhost:8080/bitbucket/`.

 You can access the monitoring page without authentication on